Chart Color Schemes

 Warabrook displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Warabrook's dwelling structure, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
-Home ownership in Warabrook stood at 38.5%, with mortgaged dwellings at 28.2% and rented ones at 33.3%.
-The median monthly mortgage repayment was $1,790, lower than Non-Metro NSW's average of $1,962.
-Median weekly rent in Warabrook was $375, compared to Non-Metro NSW's $400.
-Nationally, Warabrook's median monthly mortgage repayment is below the Australian average of $1,863, while its median weekly rent figure is comparable at $375.
+Warabrook's dwelling structure, as per the latest Census, comprised 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
+Home ownership in Warabrook was at 38.5%, with the remaining dwellings either mortgaged (28.2%) or rented (33.3%).
+The median monthly mortgage repayment in Warabrook was $1,790, lower than Non-Metro NSW's average of $1,962.
+The median weekly rent figure in Warabrook was recorded at $375, compared to Non-Metro NSW's $400 and the national average of $375.

 Frequently Asked Questions - Housing